Jo-Werner/movielensML/README.md

 -   **code.R:** Contains R code for data exploration, machine learning, and visualization.

+-   **references.bib:** Bibliography file containing all references used in the report.

 -   **Report.Rmd:** Includes R code and the full report with descriptions.

 -   **Report.pdf:** The compiled PDF report from Report.Rmd.